OHIF/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/deployment/recipes/build-for-production.md

 and registered extension's features, are configured using this file.

 The easiest way to apply your own configuration is to modify the `default.js` file.
-For more advanced cofiguration options, check out our [configuration essentials guide](/configuring/index.md).
+For more advanced configuration options, check out our [configuration essentials guide](/configuring/index.md).

 ## Next Steps